Neosofia/corporate/shared/glossary.md

 ### Encryption at Rest (EAR)

+The protection of data that is stored on a disk (including solid-state drives) or backup media.
+It ensures that data is unreadable to unauthorized users when it is not being accessed or used.

 ### Encryption in Flight (EIF)

+The protection of data that is being transmitted over a network.
+It ensures that data is unreadable to unauthorized users while it is being sent from one location to another.

 ### End-to-End Encryption (EEE)

+A method of data transmission where only the communicating users can read the messages.
+In principle, it prevents potential eavesdroppers – including telecom providers, Internet providers, and even the provider of the communication service – from being able to access the cryptographic keys needed to decrypt the conversation.

 ### Application Programming Interface (API)

+A set of rules and definitions that allows software programs to communicate with each other.
+APIs are used to enable the integration of different systems and to allow third-party developers to create applications that can interact with other software.

 ### Simple Messaging Service (SMS)

+A text messaging service component of most telephone, Internet, and mobile device systems.
+It uses standardized communication protocols to enable mobile devices to exchange short text messages.

 ### Source Code Control (SCC)

+The practice of tracking and managing changes to software code.
+Source code control systems are used to keep track of modifications to code, allowing multiple developers to collaborate on a project without overwriting each other's work.

 ### Continuous Integration and Continuous Delivery (CI/CD)

+A method to frequently deliver apps to customers by introducing automation into the stages of app development.
+The main concepts attributed to CI/CD are continuous integration, continuous delivery, and continuous deployment.

 ### Single Sign On (SSO)

+An authentication process that allows a user to access multiple applications with one set of login credentials.
+SSO is a common feature in enterprise environments, where users may need to access a variety of different systems and applications.

 ### Multi-Factor Authentication (MFA)

+A security system that requires more than one method of authentication from independent categories of credentials to verify the user’s identity for a login or other transaction.
+MFA combines two or more independent credentials: what the user knows (password), what the user has (security token), and what the user is (biometric verification).

 ### System Backup and Recovery

+The process of creating and storing copies of data that can be used to protect organizations against data loss.
+Recovery involves restoring the data from the backup to its original or a new location in the event of data loss.

 #### Retention Period